Vangede railway station

-Vangede station is a station on the Farum radial of the S-train network in Copenhagen, Denmark.
-It is located in the Vangede district of Gentofte Municipality.
+Vangede station is an S-train railway station serving the Vangede district of Gentofte Municipality north of Copenhagen, Denmark.
+It is located on the Farum radial of Copenhagen's S-train network.

 History

 Vangede Station was not one of the original stations of the Slangerup Line.
 It was created in 1906 and the first station building was a red brick building designed by Heinrich Wenck.
 It was demolished shortly after a new station building opened in 1968 in connection with the preparation of electrification and conversion of the railway into an S-train line.

 In popular culture

 The station is used as a location in the films Sønnen fra Amerika (1957) and Landsbylægen (1961).